 • cornstarch – this is to thicken up the teriyaki sauce.

-I personally think this stir fry tastes best served over white or brown rice, but you could also serve this with quinoa, noodles or even cauliflower rice to keep the meal lower in carbs.
+I personally think this chicken teriyaki stir fry dish tastes best served over white or brown rice, but you could also serve this with quinoa, rice noodles or even cauliflower rice to keep the meal lower in carbs.

 This Teriyaki Chicken Stir Fry is the perfect weeknight meal that is quick and easy to make, full of fresh veggies and tossed together in a delicious homemade teriyaki sauce!